The views expressed by the host on this program resonate and reverberate all across the fruited plain.

 All because Obama was elected.

-Don, you taking the girls out for trick-or-treating, or are they going out this year?
+Dawn, you taking the girls out for trick-or-treating?

 Do you let them go out?

-The younger one, all right.
+The younger one.

-I remember when I was a kid going out, trick-or-treating.
+I remember when I was a kid going out trick-or-treating.

-We'd dress up on our little costumes.
+We'd dress up in our little costumes.

-Oh yeah, and and I was not cross-dressing.
+And I was not cross-dressing.

-This is a costume, snurdly.
+This was a costume, Snerdley.

 It was not cross-dressing.